vinezombie/vinezombie/README.md

 d2 -t 200 -l dagre --pad 0 doc/strings.d2 doc/strings.d2.svg
 ```

-`vinezombie`'s examples may use any combination of its features,
+vinezombie's examples may use any combination of its features,
 and should be built with `--all-features`.

 ## License

-`vinezombie` is licensed under the GNU GPL v3 (only).
+vinezombie is licensed under the GNU GPL v3 (only).
 Unless otherwise specified, all contributions submitted by you for inclusion
-will be licensed the rest of the library.
+will be licensed as the rest of the library.

-Disclosing the source code of bots written using `vinezombie` to
+Disclosing the source code of bots written using vinezombie to
 end users over IRC is also strongly encouraged, but not required.

 ## Discussion